-Market- Potential Challenges Opportunities

-Based Contribution to (costs) (benefits)

-Options reducing BET

-fishing mortality

-Small Bigeye Credit System Potentially high contribution to bigeye conservation.
+Market- Based Options Potential Contribution to reducing BET fishing mortality Challenges (costs) Opportunities (benefits) Small Bigeye Credit System Potentially high contribution to bigeye conservation.
 Catch credits are assigned when a vessel reduces its bigeye catch below a given quota level.
 Credits are transferable and can be used by vessels not meeting their bycatch quota level, or the credits can be banked into future years.
 Requires accurate assessment of bigeye biomass and calculation of TAC and IVQs, and allocation of quotas to vessels or groups of vessels.
-Requires multiyear quotas with the potntial for passing forward any overages.
-Difficult to implement with in an international fishery with two gear types, one with bigeye bycatch and one with bigeye target catch.
+Requires multiyear quotas with the potential for passing forward any overages.
+More difficult to implement with in an international fishery with two gear types, one with bigeye bycatch and one with bigeye target catch.
 Requires accurate identification of bigeye and catch composition at some point in the harvesting offloading process.
 Provides incentives (both reward and penalty) to avoid bigeye at the individual vessel level in years of high abundance as well as in years of low abundance.
-The prices paid by vessels for transferable credits will provide an accurate shadow price for small bigeye.
+The prices paid by vessels for transferable credits will provide an accurate (shadow) price for small bigeye.
 Provides an incentive to develop bycatch saving technology and innovation.
 Avoids some of the complexity associated with ITQs because a bycatch credit is not the same as a property right.
-Used in the Alaskan Pollock fishery.
+Used in the Alaskan Pollock fishery and the in CCSBT-regulated southern Bluefin fishery for target catch.
 Can easily be combined with an area closure regime.
-The industry as a whole does not pay for mandated bigeye avoidance because the credit buying vessel's cost equals the credit selling vessel's revenue.
+The industry as a whole does not pay for mandated bigeye avoidance because the credit selling vessel's revenue.
 Bycatch per unit of target catch is likely to be lower under a transferable credit system than under an IVQ system.

-Low Exvessel Pricing for Bigeye Moderate contribution to bigeye conservation depending on the degree of price differentiation between yellowfin and bigeye and between size classes.
+Low Ex- vessel Pricing for Bigeye Moderate contribution to bigeye conservation, depending on the degree of price differentiation between yellowfin and bigeye and between size classes.
 Requires accurate identification of bigeye and catch composition at point of sale.
 May impact on food security in some countries at point of sale.
 The financial incentive must reach to the decision makers at the vessel operation level.
 May encourage high grading if full retention is not adequately regulated.
 A significantly higher price for yellowfin over bigeye creates a financial incentive to avoid bigeye and to improve species identification at point of sale.
 A significantly lower price for small fish will discourage their harvest.

-Market- Based Options Potential Contribution to reducing BET fishing mortality Challenges (costs) Opportunities (benefits) Eco-labeling Moderate to high contribution to bigeye conservation in high income markets.
+Market- Potential Challenges Opportunities Based Options Contribution to reducing BET fishing mortality (costs) (benefits) Eco-labeling Moderate to high contribution to bigeye conservation in high income markets.
 Premium pricing and marketing of canned tuna in ways that acknowledge certification of bigeye conservation.
 Labeling examples: "Free School Caught", "Bigeye Free", "FAD Free", etc. Premium prices for non-bigeye associated harvest may not filter down to decision makers at the vessel level.
 Markets with high price elasticity, low income elasticity, and many substitutes will incentivize lower price premiums and lower market share for ecolabeled products.
 In these markets eco-labeling may work against bigeye conservation.
 May provide an initial benefit to bigeye conservation, but as certification becomes standard and not unique the benefit will shrink.
 Creates higher costs in the supply chain that must be compensated by volume and the eco-labeled price premium.
 This premium is likely to shrink over time.
 If price premium is transmitted from finished markets to ex-vessel prices then vessels will be incentivized to avoid bigeye.
 Creates public awareness of a conservation problem.
 Can contribute to boycotts and eco-friendly market campaigns that result in greater demand for bigeye free products.
 Can lead to and encourage buyer commitments to avoid and discourage the purchase of bigeye and products containing bigeye.